jbtiglao/new-portfolio/README.md

 This README pertains to (1) the updated developer portfolio and (2) other professional materials consisting of the following: updated resume, LinkedIn profile, and GitHub profile.

 ### The Updated Portfolio
-This updated portfolio remains faithful to the first portofolio the developer was tasked to create at the beginning of the course.
+In terms of functionalities, this updated portfolio remains true to the first portofolio the developer was tasked to create at the beginning of the course.
 You can see the [deployed first portfolio here](https://jbtiglao.github.io/portfolio/) and its [GitHub repository and documentation here](https://github.com/jbtiglao/portfolio) for reference.

-In addition to the functionalities required in the first portfolio, this updated portfolio version has the following interface:
+Meanwhile, the updated portfolio is deployed here: https://jbtiglao.github.io/new-portfolio/ while its repository is found here: https://github.com/jbtiglao/new-portfolio.
+It has the following interface:

 ![updated-portfolio](/assets/images/pic1_interface.png)